Col des Prés

 I hadn’t expected to get lost, but I came to an intersection with no signs and took the “up” road, not remembering there was a descent in the middle of the climb.
 Fortunately, this led to a superb little detour through the woods and a couple of tiny villages.
 No harm no foul.

 While a fair bit of snow near the top, the roads were perfectly cleared.
-On the descent I considered detouring to Col de Planpalais – but my legs told me to call it a day.
+On the descent I considered detouring to Col de Plainpalais – but my legs told me to call it a day.

 Note: There is also a Col du Pré, a fantastic climb above Beaufort.